Samsung Galaxy Tab S10: Display

-For the Tab S10+ and Tab S10 Ultra, it kept the screen size, the same resolution (1752×2800 and 1848 x 2960, respectively) and the same panel type (Dynamic AMOLED 2X display with 120 Hz refresh rate) from its predecessors, the Galaxy Tab S9+ and Tab S9 Ultra.
-The only change for this iteration is the addition of an anti-reflective coating, which improves visibility in sunny conditions.
+For the base models (Tab S10+ and Tab S10 Ultra), it kept the screen size, the same resolution (1752×2800 and 1848 x 2960, respectively) and the same panel type (Dynamic AMOLED 2X display with 120 Hz refresh rate) from its predecessors, the Galaxy Tab S9+ and Tab S9 Ultra.
+The only change for this iteration is the addition of an anti-reflective coating.

 For the Tab S10 FE, it kept the same screen resolution and refresh rate from its predecessor.
 Meanwhile, the Tab S10 FE+ brings an upgrade over its predecessor, which brings a larger 13.1-inch display (compared to the 12.4-inch display from the Tab S9 FE+), making it the first Samsung tablet to include a display size in the 13 to 14-inch range, and a larger resolution.
 Other than that, it kept the 90 Hz refresh rate.

 And for the Tab S10 Lite, it inherited the same display type used from the Galaxy Tab S9 FE, albeit with a slightly downgraded resolution (1320×2112).
 Other than that, it kept the 90 Hz refresh rate.

 Performance

-Chipset

-The Galaxy Tab S10+ and S10 Ultra uses the MediaTek Dimensity 9300+ chipset, an 8-core chipset with a 4 nm node and an Immortalis-G720 MC12 GPU.
+The Plus and Ultra models use the MediaTek Dimensity 9300+ chipset, an 8-core chipset with a 4 nm node and an Immortalis-G720 MC12 GPU.
 Notably, this is the first instance of Samsung using MediaTek chipsets for their Tab S series of tablets, previously opting for Snapdragon or Exynos chips.
+RAM options are either in 12 GB or 16 GB (with the latter only available on the S10 Ultra), while storage options range from 256 GB to 1 TB (the latter also exclusive to the Tab S10 Ultra).
+The Plus and Ultra models continue to use UFS 4.0 as its internal storage type.

-The Galaxy Tab S10 FE and Tab S10 FE+ uses the Samsung Exynos 1580 chipset, an 8-core chipset with 4 nm node and an Xclipse 540 GPU, first used by the Galaxy A56.
+The FE and FE+ models use the Samsung Exynos 1580 chipset, an 8-core chipset with 4 nm node and an Xclipse 540 GPU, first used on the Galaxy A56.
+RAM options are either in 8 GB or 12 GB, while storage options are either in 128 GB or 256 GB.
+The FE and FE+ models use UFS 3.1 as its internal storage type, an upgrade from the UFS 2.2 on its predecessors.

-The Galaxy Tab S10 Lite uses the Samsung Exynos 1380 chipset, an 8-core chipset with 5 nm node and Mali-G68 MP5 GPU.
+The Lite model uses the Samsung Exynos 1380 chipset, an 8-core chipset with 5 nm node and Mali-G68 MP5 GPU.
 This is also the same chipset used on the Galaxy Tab S9 FE and Tab S9 FE+, Galaxy A54, Galaxy A35, and the Galaxy A26.
+RAM options are either in 6 GB or 8 GB, while storage options are either in 128 GB or 256 GB.
+The Lite model use UFS 2.1 as its internal storage type, a slight upgrade over its predecessor.